UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 2. How could this price ID be exploited?

- - It is possible that as expiry approaches, a user may be able to purchase a large number of TVL option on the open market, should the TVL be significantly below the level required to achieve the ceiling level, then add large amounts of collateral to an UMA contract slightly before expiry to temporarily drive up the TVL, redeem the synthetic tokens, then withdraw liquidity immediately afterwards.
+ - It is possible that as expiry approaches, a user may be able to purchase a large number of TVL option on the open market, should the TVL be significantly below the level required to achieve the ceiling level, then add large amounts of collateral to an UMA contract slightly before expiry to temporarily drive up the TVL, redeem the synthetic tokens, then withdraw the collateral immediately afterwards.

- - It is also possible that a user may purchase UMATVL at a low price, lock substantial amounts of collateral in UMA contracts causing the TVLUMA price to rise, then sell the UMATVL tokens at a profit and withdraw the liquidity.
+ - It is possible that a user may purchase uTVL_KPI_UMA at a low price, lock substantial amounts of collateral in UMA contracts causing the uTVL_KPI_UMA price to rise, then sell the these tokens at a profit and immediately withdraw the collateral from the contracts.

+  - It is possible that as expiry approaches a user may purchase a large number  uTVL_KPI_UMA at a low price near expiry on the open market should the TVL be significantly below the level required to achieve the ceiling of 2 $UMA per option, then deposit substantial amounts of collateral in UMA contracts with the intention of temporarily driving up the returns from the options, then immediately withdraw the collateral after expiry, causing an artificial spike in the TVL.
+Technical solutions were explored however it was considered that given the variety of potential manipulation and that whatever constraints put in place to mitigate this could be gamed, the DVM was a superior method of addressing any such attempts.
+In the event of such a manipulation attempt, and a dispute being raised, voters should come to consensus on what a true measure of the TVL locked in the protocol would have been by excluding the collateral used in the manipulation attempt.

 3. Do the instructions for determining the price provide people with enough certainty?